DHTMLX/docs-suite/docs/window/features.md

 ## How to customize DHTMLX Window and change its size

-In this section you can learn how to customize a Window and configure its sizes
+In this section you can learn how to customize a Window and configure its sizes.

 | Topic                                                               | Description                                                                                                         |
 | ------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- |